anelguel/designing-data-intensive-apps/Chapter4.md

 * Via service calls

-* Via asynchronour message passing
+* Via asynchronous message passing

 ### Dataflow Through Databases

 In a database, the process that writes the database encodes it, and the process that reads from the database decodes it.

 In general, it's common for several different processes to be accessing a database at the same time.
-Those processes might be several different applications or services, or they may simply be several instances of the same service (running in parallel, etc.) Either way, in an einvornment where the application is changing, it is likely that some processes accessing the database will be running newer code and some will be running older code, so some instances have been updated while others haven't yet.
+Those processes might be several different applications or services, or they may simply be several instances of the same service (running in parallel, etc.) Either way, in an enivornment where the application is changing, it is likely that some processes accessing the database will be running newer code and some will be running older code, so some instances have been updated while others haven't yet.

 This means that a value in the database may be written by a newer version of the code, and subsequently read by an older version of the code that is still running.
 Thus, forward compatibility is also often required for databases.

+### Different values written at different times
+*Data outlives code* explains the observation that when you deploy a new version of your application code, you may replace an old version with a new version within minutes.
+That is not the case with data, where the data contents remain the same.

+Rewriting (*migrating*) data into a new schema is certainly possible, but it's an expensive thing to do on a large dataset, so most databases avoid it is possible.
+Most relational databases allow schema changes, without rewriting existing data.
+When an old data row is read, the databse fills in nulls for any columns that are missing from the encoded data on disk.

+Schema evolution thus allows the entire database to appear as if it was encoded with a single schema, even though the underlying storage may contain records encoded with various historical versions of the schema.

+## Data Through Services: REST and RPC

+When you have processes that need to communicate over a network, there are a few different ways of arranging that communication.
+The most common arrangement is to have two roles: clients and servers.
+The servers expose an API over the network, and the clients can connect to the servers to make requests to that API.
+The API exposed by the server is known as a service.

+### Web services
+When HTTP is used as the underlying protocol for talking to the service, it is called a *web service*.
+This is perhaps a slight misnomer, because webb services are not only used on the web, but in serveral different contexts, for example:

+1. A client application running on a user's device making requests to a service over HTTP.
+These requests typically go over the public internet.

+2. One service making requests to another service owned by the same organization, often located within the same datacenter, as part of a service-oriented/microservices architecture.
+Software the supposers this kind of use case is sometimes called *middleware*.

+3. One service making requests to a service owned by a different organization, usually via the internet.

+**There are two popular approaches to web services: REST and SOAP.**

+REST is not a protocol, but rather a design philosophy that builds upon the principles of HTTP.
+It emphasizes simple data formats, using URLs for identifying resources and using HTTP features for cache control, authentication, and content type negotiation.
+REST has been gaining popularity compared to SOAP, at least in the context of cross-organizational service integration, and is often associated with microservices.
+An API designed according to the principles of REST is called RESTful.

+SOAP is an XML-based protocol for making network API requests.
+Although it is most commonly used over HTTP, it aims to be independent from HTTP and avoids using most HTTP features.
+The API of SOAP web service is described using an XML-based language called the Web Services Description Language, or WSDL.

+WSDL enables code generation so that a client can access a remote service using local classes and method calls.
+WSDL is not designed to be human readable and SOAP messages are often too complex to construct manually, therefore a lot of SOAP users rely heavily on tool support, code generation and IDEs.

+RESTful APIs tend to favor simpler approaches, typically involving less code gneration and automated tooling.
+A definition formar such as OpenAPI, also known as Swagger, can be used to describe RESTful APIs and produce documentation.